PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ## Information criteria

-To determine the proper order of the MTD / MTDg model you can use one of the two information criteria - AIC and BIC:
+To determine the proper order of the MTD / MTDg model you can use one of the two information criteria - Akaike's and Bayesian (know also as Schwarz):

 <p align="center">
   <img src="https://github.com/PiotrekGa/PiotrekGa.github.io/blob/master/images/CodeCogsEqn24.png">